Basharshaeb/laravel-flutter-bridge/README.md

-# Laravel Flutter Generator
+# Laravel Flutter Bridge

-A comprehensive Laravel package that automatically generates Flutter features (models, services, UI components) based on your existing Laravel Eloquent models and routes.
+A comprehensive Laravel package that bridges your Laravel backend with Flutter frontend by automatically generating complete Flutter features (models, services, UI components) from your existing Laravel Eloquent models and routes.

 ## Features